arg3t/distbench/ARCHITECTURE.md

 5. Connection manager sends bytes via transport
 6. For request-response, wait for reply and deserialize

-### Receiving a Message
+### Receiving a Message (Peer-to-Peer)

 1. Transport receives bytes from network
 2. Server handler is invoked with source address and bytes
 3. Outer envelope (NodeMessage) is deserialized with rkyv
 4. If lifecycle message (Started/Finished): update peer status
 5. If algorithm message: extract type ID and payload
-6. Algorithm handler is invoked
+6. Algorithm handler is invoked with path parameter
+7. If path is non-empty, route to child algorithm
-7. Handler deserializes payload using configured format
+8. Handler deserializes payload using configured format
-8. Handler processes message and optionally returns response
+9. Handler processes message and optionally returns response
-9. Response is serialized and sent back
+10. Response is serialized and sent back

+### Message Flow in Layered Algorithms

+#### Child-to-Parent Message Delivery

+1. Child algorithm calls `self.deliver(src, &envelope_bytes).await`
+2. Child serializes message envelope: `(message_type_id, payload_bytes)`
+3. Framework checks if parent exists via weak reference
+4. Parent's `deliver()` method is invoked
+5. Parent deserializes envelope to extract message type ID
+6. Parent routes to handler marked with `#[distbench::handlers(from = child_name)]`
+7. Handler deserializes payload and processes message
+8. Handler optionally returns response bytes

+#### Parent-to-Child Method Call

+1. Parent algorithm calls public method on child: `self.child.method().await`
+2. This is a direct method call (not message passing)
+3. Child method executes and returns result
+4. No serialization/deserialization involved

+#### Message Routing with Path

+When a message arrives at a parent algorithm with children:

+1. Handler receives `path` parameter: `["child_name", "grandchild_name", ...]`
+2. If path is empty: handle message locally
+3. If path is non-empty:
+   - Extract first element as child name
+   - Look up child algorithm by name
+   - Forward message to child's `handle()` with remaining path
+   - Child recursively applies same routing logic

 ## Configuration System